jordymeow/ai-engine/readme.txt

 MCP (Model Context Protocol) exposes WordPress tools to AI agents.
 [Learn how to enable the MCP endpoint](https://ai.thehiddendocs.com/mcp/), choose which tools to expose, and secure them.
 You can manage posts, comments, users, media, and more.

+= Do I need the WordPress AI plugin or the MCP Adapter to use AI Engine? =

+No. AI Engine is a complete, standalone solution: it talks to the providers directly and ships its own MCP server with more than fifty ready-to-use tools.
+The official AI plugin and its MCP Adapter are separate, experimental projects.
+You can keep them installed, but if both are active, let AI Engine manage the Connectors, or simply deactivate them to avoid confusion.

 = Can I restrict the chatbot to answer only from my site content? =

 You can't completely block the model's built-in knowledge, but you can [use smart prompts and embeddings](https://ai.thehiddendocs.com/restrict-chatbot-topics/) to steer conversations toward your content.